 Dry mouth: If you have dry mouth, try these tips for relief.

-Early HIV signs and symptoms may include fever, fatigue and swollen lymph glands.
+Early signs of the disease can include fever, fatigue and swollen lymph glands.
 Learn more.

 Early miscarriage is usually caused by an abnormality with the baby — not maternal stress.